brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 ## Password Managers

 - [ ] Verify tapping on 1Password on the slide-out keyboard launches 1Password app and you're able to select the stored credentials
+- [ ] Verify tapping on iCloud Keychain on the slide-out keyboard launches keychain app and auto-fills the stored data
 - [ ] Verify tapping on Bitwarden password manager in the autofill field launches the app and auto-fills the stored data

 ## Shields Settings